-Anyone interested in following the mergers and acquisitions career path should be aware from the outset: It’s not for amateurs.
+Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Companies aren’t that easy to sell and can spend several years waiting for the right buyer to come along.

-During this time, the investment bankers with the mandate for the sale will update the selling documents dozens of times, performing repetitive tasks such as refreshing company information, financial and the market outlook.
+During this time, the investment bankers with the mandate for the sale will update the selling documents dozens of times, performing repetitive tasks such as refreshing company and financial information and the market outlook.

 The team may not have heard of the company at the beginning of the project but it’s not an exaggeration to suggest that they’ll be more familiar with its workings than 95% of its employees by the time the company is sold.